 “The best thing about Brookhaven’s Radiologic Sciences program was the combination of both textbook and hands-on education.
 It really got me prepared for being a tech — in my graduating class, we all did well in clinicals and passed the registry.

 “All of the students developed close relationships with each other and our faculty.
-The personal attention and pride that Christi Carter, Stephanie Wells and Valerie Martin took in us was incredible; they really wanted us to succeed.
+The personal attention and pride that Christi Carter and Valerie Martin took in us was incredible; they really wanted us to succeed.

 “I use the skills I learned at Brookhaven every day on the job, as far as X-ray technology goes — although I did have to learn CT on the job.
 I would recommend this program to anyone looking for a career in the medical field — it’s a stable job that pays well, and the days go by really fast because you do such a variety of things.
 There are so many different career paths you can take in this field.”